 The Louisiana Supreme Court adopted this rule on January 20, 2004.
 It became effective on March 1, 2004, and has not been amended since.

 Louisiana Rule 1.10 differs from ABA Model Rule of Professional Conduct 1.10 (2009) in one significant respect.
 The ABA Model Rule does not impute former-client conflicts arising under Model Rule 1.9(a) and Model Rule 1.9(b) to other members of the disqualified lawyer’s firm if: (a) the disqualified lawyer represented the former client at another firm, (b) the new firm screens the disqualified lawyer from the matter, (c) the new firm provides notice to the affected former client, and (d) the new firm periodically certifies to the former client its compliance with the Model Rules and screening procedures.
-See Model Rule 1.10 (2009).
+See ABA Model Rules of Prof’l Conduct r.
+1.10 (2009).

 Paragraph (a): Nonimputation of Personal Interest Conflicts